awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.consistency.md

 #### How DAX Processes Writes<a name="DAX.consistency.item-cache.write-consistency.processing-writes"></a>

 DAX is intended for applications that require high\-performance reads\.
-As a write\-through cache, DAX allows you to issue writes directly, so that your writes are immediately reflected in the item cache\. and thus have the writes be reflected directly in the item cache\.
+As a write\-through cache, DAX allows you to issue writes directly, so that your writes are immediately reflected in the item cache\.
 You do not need to manage cache invalidation logic, because DAX handles it for you\.

 DAX supports the following write operations: `PutItem`, `UpdateItem`, `DeleteItem`, and `BatchWriteItem`\.
 When you send one of these requests to DAX, it does the following:
 + DAX sends the request to DynamoDB\.
 + DynamoDB replies to DAX, confirming that the write succeeded\.
 + DAX writes the item to its item cache\.
 + DAX returns success to the requester\.

 If a write to DynamoDB fails for any reason, including throttling, then the item will not be cached in DAX and the exception for the failure will be returned to the requester\.
 This ensures that data is not written to the DAX cache unless it is first written successfully to DynamoDB\.